Autoregressive Transformer Neural Network for Simulating Open Quantum Systems via a Probabilistic Formulation

-\textit{Conclusion.} We have demonstrated an efficient and scalable approach to simulate the real-time dynamics of open quantum systems via an exact probabilistic formulation.
+\textit{Conclusion.} We have demonstrated an approach, whose run time complexity per iteration step is polynomial on the system size and the hidden dimensions, to simulate the real-time dynamics of open quantum systems via an exact probabilistic formulation.
 By parameterizing the quantum state using an autoregressive Transformer, we accurately track the dynamics and steady state in 1-D and 2-D transverse field Ising and Heisenberg models.
 For 2-D systems, we introduce String States which partially restore the symmetry of the Transformer.

 Our methods constitute an important step in the machine learning approach for quantum many-body dynamics simulation.
 It provides the first exact sampling method for neural networks in OQS, which is a crucial improvement over the standard Markov chain Monte Carlo techniques with RBM, as well as an efficient stochastic optimization method for high dimensional differential equations.
 Our approach is versatile and applicable to general quantum dynamics in various contexts, including closed systems quantum dynamics, finite temperature dynamics of the density matrix, as well as challenging fermionic transport problems \cite{PhysRevA.96.052110,yan2014} with interactions to the environment \cite{berkelbach2020}.
 Due to the probabilistic formulation as a quantum-classical mapping, our work has applications beyond quantum mechanics and demonstrates how to efficiently solve high-dimensional probabilistic differential equations with autoregressive neural networks.
 Such probabilistic equations appear in a wide variety of classical contexts and our work represents an important step forward in the direction.